Abstract Painter Morris Barazani

 “What that means today is that we work with global organizations to help figure out what to do next.
 It begins with understanding of ordinary people and what goes on in their lives,” said Musick.

 The Chicago Institute of Design focuses on a human-centered design, acknowledging the shift in society from the age of mass to the age of specialization.

-The school celebrates its 75th anniversary this year.
+The school celebrated its 75th anniversary last year.